The Brand

 Aside from revolutionary materials, Left Hand’s design aesthetic utilised more tonal branding, creating a place for the designs to stand out on their own.
 Design details included angled velcro phone pockets, fold away hoods, unique zip placement and hidden pockets that defined Left Hand’s output.

-Left Hand’s new beginnings will see the brand continue to produce understated and design-focused pieces of outerwear and apparel that subvert outrageous branding and allow the strengths of good design, the use of sustainable fabrics and manufacturing processes to speak for themselves.
+In 2020 Left Hand was acquired by Left Hand Studio Limited, along with another of Osti's original brands, ST95.
+Left Hand was re-launched in 2022 with a collection continuing to produce understated and design-focused pieces of outerwear and apparel that subvert outrageous branding and allow the strengths of good design, the use of sustainable fabrics and manufacturing processes to speak for themselves.